rascul/tintin-scripts/tt-zmud-map-connector/README.md

 stuff in the zmud window as you're walking around.
 This is what is going to drive the map.

-Load up the map, and reconfigure it.
-Set the seconds of delay to 10 seconds so you have time.
-When you hit next in the zmud map configuration window, you'll have to go to tintin++ and hit whatever direction.
-Be sure you're in a room where you can travel in that direction.
-Go through the screens, ensuring the mapper has the room name, description and exits matched properly.

 Go to the mapper, set your current position.
 The map should now follow you around.

 When you flee, the map will automatically find where you fled to.
 Whenever